Fitting regular point patterns with a hyperuniform perturbed lattice: Theoretical background

-and $\Xi$ is hyperuniform.
-If, moreover, the law of $p_0$ is symmetric and $\E |p_0|^2<\infty$ then $\Xi$ is class I hyperuniform. \end{lemm} Moreover, if the law of $p_0$ is symmetric and non-null, the hyperuniformity exponent of an independently perturbed lattice is at most $2$ (cf. Corollary 2.1 of \cite{LR25}).
+and $\Xi$ is hyperuniform. \end{lemm} If, moreover, $p_0$ has a finite first moment, then the independently perturbed lattice is class-I hyperuniform, see \cite{GS75}.
+If the law of $p_0$ is symmetric and not almost surely zero, the hyperuniformity exponent of an independently perturbed lattice is at most $2$ (cf. Corollary 2.1 of \cite{LR25}).

-When the perturbations are non-null, we will have some extra terms coming from the perturbations.
-To asses the speed of convergence of $\langle S, j_r\rangle$, we make use of the following asymptotic results for the kernels $j_r$. \begin{lemm} For any $d\geq 1$,

-\end{lemm} \begin{proo} To omit the constants in what follows, we will write $f(r) \asymp g(r)$ if the functions have the same asymptotic order, i.e.

-This is the same as writing $f(r) = O(g(r))$.
-First, we evaluate the integral \eqref{EQ_jrx}.
-The integrand is a radial function, so the substitutions $y=|x|$ and consequently, $z = r y$ lead to